matteocannaviccio/LectorPlus/README.md

 	|-- index: it will contains the Lucene index of DBPedia MappingBased objects, redirects and types
 	|
 	|-- lector: it will contains a csv file with the phrases used by LectorPlus, for each language
+	|
+	|-- <output>: it will contains the NTriples output, , for each language

 ### Build and run